pluralsight/guides/in-review/microsoft-net/asp-net-mvc-using-ajax-helpers-with-razor-partial-views/article.md

 * `CreateEmailAddressPartial`
 * `CreatePostalAddressPartial`

-Note also that `CreateEmailAddressPartial` and `CreatePostalAddressPartial` only have signatures for HTTP POST.
-This is because the POST action of `AddressTypePartial` performs the function of invoking the Razor engine for the e-mail address and postal address partial views.
+Note also that `CreateEmailAddressPartial` and `CreatePostalAddressPartial` only have signatures for HTTP POST because the POST action of `AddressTypePartial` performs the function of invoking the Razor engine for the e-mail address and postal address partial views.

 ### Views and partial views